jerclarke/amara-embeds-for-wordpress/README.md

 https://github.com/pculture/unisubs/wiki/Embed-Code-Usage-Guide

-If Amara ever stops working then you can disable this plugin and all your videos will stop working(albeit without the subtitles).
-Alternately, if you don't want the videos to show without their subtitles, you can edit the plugin to make it output an error.
+If Amara ever stops working then so will your videos with amara="1", but you can disable this plugin and all your videos start working again (albeit without their subtitles).
+Alternately, if you don't want the videos to show without their subtitles, you can edit the plugin to make it output an error instead.